Lipschitz functions with prescribed blowups at many points: Optmality of the class

 We denote by $\Tan(\mu,x)$ the set of the \emph{blowups} of $\mu$ at $x$, i.e. all the possible limits of the form

 where

-Fix $k\in\{1,\dots,N-1\}$ and let $\nu_\R$ be a doubling Radon measure on $\R$ such that $\nu_\R$ is singular with respect to the Lebesgue measure, its support is $\R$ and for $\nu_\R$-a.e $x\in\R$ the set $\Tan(\nu_\R,x)$ contains just positive multiples of the Lebesgue measure.
+Fix $k\in\{1,\dots,N-1\}$ and let $\nu_\R$ be a (doubling) Radon measure on $\R$ such that $\nu_\R$ is singular with respect to the Lebesgue measure, its support is $\R$ and for $\nu_\R$-a.e $x\in\R$ the set $\Tan(\nu_\R,x)$ contains only the Lebesgue measure.
 Examples of such measures are discussed in \cite{preiss-meageo} or can be obtained modifying the example of \cite{schul-doubling-conc}.